learn-co-curriculum/dsc-phase-1-project-v2-4/README.md

 ## Measuring Success

 I use **number of votes** as an indicator of a movie's of success.
-In the streaming age, this is arguably a better indicator of a movie's popularity (and therefore incentive to subscribe to streaming service) as opposed to box office revenue and ROI.
+In the streaming age, this is arguably a better indicator of a movie's popularity as opposed to return on investment at the box office.

-I also found that **number of votes** and **average rating** have a positive correlation.

-This, in choosing number of votes as our measure of success, we are reassured that that it's associated with a higher movie rating anyway.
+I also found that **number of votes and average rating are positively correlated.** Thus, in choosing number of votes as our measure of success, we are reassured that that it's generally associated with a higher movie rating.

 ---